KiboOst/php-devoloDHC/README.md

 ```php
 $DHC->logConsumption('log.json');
 ```
-If you don't provide a file path, or it can't write to, the api will return an error, but also provide the result (so you can write your own custom functions).
+If you don't provide a file path, or it can't write to, the api will return an error, but also provide the result (so you can write your own custom functions).<br />
 Then, to read the log and know consumption for a month, or along summer/winter etc:

 ```php